Prompt → Context → Harness: three layers of LLM engineering

 turn += 1

-Notice what the harness owns that the model doesn’t: the while, the sandbox(...), the run_hooks(...), the budget check, the error recovery.
-Hooks let you intercept every tool call — for permission prompts, logging, secret scrubbing, cost limits.
+Notice what the harness owns that the model doesn’t.
+The while, the sandbox(...), the run_hooks(...), the budget check, the error recovery.
+Hooks let you intercept every tool call.
+Permission prompts, logging, secret scrubbing, cost limits.
 Sub-agents are this same loop nested with isolated context.
+(For a higher-level alternative, LangGraph’s create_react_agent wraps this loop into one call.
+Useful when you want the runtime, less useful when you want to see the runtime.)

-Animation: the agent loop — a dot bouncing user → model ↔ tool / tool / tool → end_turn, with the model in the centre as the orange-bordered hub.
+Animation: the agent loop.
+A dot bounces user to model and back to tool / tool / tool, then to end_turn.
+The model is in the centre as the orange-bordered hub.

 Leave a comment